Lucien Lux

 Lucien Lux (born 13 September 1956 in Troisvierges) is a politician and trade unionist from Luxembourg.
-A member of the Luxembourg Socialist Workers' Party, Lux was in the government from 2004 until 2009, under Jean-Claude Juncker.
+He was a member of the Chamber of Deputies representing the Luxembourg Socialist Workers' Party from 1989 to 2013.
+He served as a minister in the first government of prime minister Jean-Claude Juncker, from 2004 until 2009.
+He later retired from the chamber and was appointed to the Council of State.

+In 2023, Lux received the council's first reprimand in its history for breaching privacy policies.
+The next year in 2024, Luxembourgish authorities started an investigation into Lux for alleged corruption.

+Career

 He worked for Chemins de Fer Luxembourgeois, and in 1978 joined the Confederation of Independent Trade Unions (OGB-L) as union secretary.
 Lux was the chairman of the Bettembourg branch of the Luxembourg Socialist Workers' Party (LSAP) from 1986, and he became mayor of Bettembourg on 1 January 1988, which he would hold until his appointment to the government.

-The 1989 elections saw Lux first enter the Chamber of Deputies, representing Circonscription Sud, after which he stepped down from his position at the OGB-L. He was re-elected in 1994 and in 1999 (in fourth place amongst LSAP candidates in Sud).
+The 1989 election saw Lux first enter the Chamber of Deputies, representing the South constituency, after which he stepped down from his position at the OGB-L. He was re-elected in 1994 and in 1999 (in fourth place among LSAP candidates in Sud).

-He was elected as Secretary-General of the LSAP in 2002, putting him in charge of the 2004 elections.
-At those elections, he was placed fourth once again, whilst the LSAP dislodged the Democratic Party from the governing coalition.
-As a result, Lux was appointed as Minister for the Environment and Minister for Transport after the 2004 general election, which he held until 23 July 2009, when the posts were abolished.
-At the 2009 elections, Lux was returned to the Chamber, but only fifth amongst LSAP candidates.
+He was elected as Secretary-General of the LSAP in 2002, putting him in charge of the 2004 election.
+In that election, he placed fourth once again, while the LSAP dislodged the Democratic Party from the governing coalition.
+As a result, Lux was appointed Minister for the Environment and Minister for Transport after the election, posts which he held until 23 July 2009, when they were abolished.
+In the 2009 election, Lux was returned to the Chamber, but only fifth amongst LSAP candidates.
+He did not contest the 2013 election and instead joined the Council of State, the country's de facto upper legislative body, in 2014.